Last modified: Nov. 25, 2024, 12:24 p.m.

-Only known from a single record: Belgium, NA, Rochefort, 1849, 1 specimen, leg.
+Only known from a single record, Belgium, NA, Rochefort, 1849, 1 specimen, leg.
 J. Colbeau.
 Probably extinct now.

 Native

-Ground colour either brownish or greyish white, both forms without a real pattern but with a lot of darker scales all over the wing giving a mottled appearance.
+Ground colour is either brownish or greyish white, both forms without a real pattern but with a lot of darker scales all over the wing giving a mottled appearance.
 There exist also many mixed forms.

 First instars make a narrow gallery on the underside of the leaf which later on widens into a blotch situated between two veins.